descarteslabs/descarteslabs-python/README.md

 ## [Unreleased]

-## [0.12.0] - 2018-09-10
+## [0.12.0] - 2018-09-12
 ### Changed
 - Fixed SSL problems when copying clients to forked processes or sharing them among threads
 - Removed extra keyword arguments from places client
 - Scenes now exposes more parameters from raster and metadata
 - Scenes `descarteslabs.scenes.search` will take a python datetime object in addition to a string
-- Scenes will now allow Feature and FeatureCollection in addtion to GeoJSON geometry types
+- Scenes will now allow Feature and FeatureCollection in addition to GeoJSON geometry types
+- Fixed Scenes issue preventing access to products with multi-byte data but single-byte alpha bands

 ### Added
 - Colormaps supported in `descarteslabs.scenes.display`